daweim0/proxy-simulation/README.md

 ### Testing with no-auth proxy

-1. Access console of the <prefix>-clustervm VM by using `Serial Console` on the resource blade of the VM with the following credentials
+1. SSH into the `<prefix>-clustervm` VM by running the following command:

     ```bash
-    username: azureuser
-    password: <prefix>Password1234%
+    ssh azureuser@<public-IP-address-of-clustervm>
     ```

 2. If the cluster is already Arc connected, delete the connectedCluster resource and agents by running the following command: